vegaprotocol/documentation/docs/api/using-the-apis.md

 The APIs don't provide or accept decimal points in numbers or strings, so the decimal precision must be calculated and the number represented in integers, depending on what decimal precision the number needs.

 * For quotes and prices, use the *market decimal places* to calculate, which can be found by [querying for a market's parameters](../api/rest/data-v2/trading-data-service-get-market.api.mdx) and using `decimalPlaces`
-* For fees, margin, liquidity, and notional, use the *settlement asset decimal places* to calculate, which can be found by [querying an asset's parameters](../api/rest/data-v2/trading-data-service-get-asset.api.mdx) and using `decimals`
+* For fees, margin, and liquidity, use the *settlement asset decimal places* to calculate, which can be found by [querying an asset's parameters](../api/rest/data-v2/trading-data-service-get-asset.api.mdx) and using `decimals`

 ### Timestamps
 Unless otherwise specified, response timestamps, are encoded as a Unix timestamp, which is counted from midnight on 1 January, 1970.
 Requests that require timestamps will also need to be submitted in Unix time.
 Whether it's a nanosecond, second, or other, is signposted in the tutorial or API reference documentation.